Mallard

 TQ4792 15/03/2024 ©Raymond Small

-After hatching Mallard ducklings remain in the nest for at least 10 hours.
+Mallards normally pair off during autumn and court each other through the winter.
+After hatching their ducklings remain in the nest for at least 10 hours.
 This time is spent drying out and learning to use their legs.
 Leaving the nest for the first time they follow the female into the water.
 This is normally done early in the morning.
 The sooner the ducklings get into water to feed, the better their odds of survival.
 They cannot survive without their mother and it takes 50-60 days to fledge and become independent.
+If a female has a successful brood she will often return to the same site the following year.

 © hainaultforest.net.
 All rights reserved.